DennyRocket/electron-angular-bootstrap/README.md

 [![Tweet][twitter-badge]][twitter]

 # Introduction

+Based on https://github.com/maximegris/angular-electron.
+Updated angular versions, added bootstrap for personal learning project, to have an easy starter package.

 Bootstrap and package your project with Angular 6(+) and Electron (Typescript + SASS + Hot Reload) for creating Desktop applications.